yomguy/DeeFuzzer/README.txt

  * Station relaying : stream other stations like *LIVE* sessions !
  * Very light and optimized streaming process

-It is neccessary to provide a config file which sets all needed parameters Please see example/myfuzz.xml for an example.
+It is onlu neccessary to provide a config file which sets all needed parameters.
+Please see example/deefuzzer.xml for an example.

+Because our aim is to get DeeFuzzer as light as possible it is NOT capable of re-encoding or transcoding media files.

 Installation
 ============